davletovb/neva/README.md

   consecutive retryable failures (pass the same object to share a provider circuit).
 HTTP retries cover 429/5xx, not authorization failures.
 Default `CostTracker` prices cover gpt-4o-mini, grok-4.5, and the other built-in models; override them for billing.
+An optional `SpendBudget` (share one instance across agents) enforces a hard ceiling on *estimated* spend:
+  `GPTAgent(spend_budget=...)` refuses calls once exhausted or when the model has no pricing entry, rejects non-finite pricing, and clamps recorded spend to the ceiling.
+Estimates are not live billing and the budget is per-instance, not account-wide.
 Telemetry omits raw prompts and completions unless `include_content=True`.
 This is not protection against prompt injection, unauthorized tool use, or account-wide overspend.
 Tools run with the process's network identity.